 The University of Cincinnati encourages students to actively participate in extracurricular activities around campus.

 Currently, there are over 250 student groups registered with the university.
 These organizations focus on a variety of topics such as academics, athletics, creative arts, cultural and ethnic issues, politics and professional development.
-Whether it’s playing on one of UC’s nationally ranked sports teams or broadcasting from UC’s Bearcast radio station, students have many opportunities to get involved.
-To view an updated list of groups, please visit http://www.uc.edu/sald.html.
+Whether it's playing on one of UC's nationally ranked sports teams or broadcasting from UC's Bearcast radio station, students have many opportunities to get involved.
+You can view a complete list of the university's Student Organizations and Activities.

 The LSLS GSA is an organization of students enrolled in a postgraduate program in Literacy and Second Language Studies at the University of Cincinnati.
 Our goal is to provide members with opportunities for professional and academic development and to build a community of LSLS professionals.